Course and Assignment Management¶

 Additionally, clicking on the name of a course results in an overview of its assignments and still allows to click the button on the bottom right to show the management page.

-The first tab of the course management page, Members, displays a list of all users (students, teachers and other roles) that are enrolled in the course.
+The second tab of the course management page, Members, displays a list of all users (students, teachers and other roles) that are enrolled in the course.
 The role of users can be changed here and new users can be added to the course.

 Course management is done in your learning management system if the course is connected, however managing roles and permissions is still done in CodeGrade.

-The second tab, Permissions, shows an overview of all roles and their specific permissions.
+The third tab, Permissions, shows an overview of all roles and their specific permissions.
 Existing roles can be altered and completely new roles can be added via the dialog on the bottom of the page.
 More information about the specific course permissions can be found in the permissions chapter.

-The third tab, Groups, shows all group sets of the course.
+The fourth tab, Groups, shows all group sets of the course.
 Here you create, delete and can edit the minimum and maximum size of group sets.
 Group sets are a key concept for group assignments in CodeGrade, more information about them can be found in the groups chapter.